 The statute of limitations

 Every state has set a time period for when a personal injury lawsuit must be filed.
 That’s known as a statute of limitations.
 If a person claiming injury fails to file his or her lawsuit against the allegedly liable party within the period of time set by the statute of limitations, he or she will likely be forever barred from proceeding further.
-In New York, the general rule is that the statute of limitations claim on a personal injury case is three years from the date of accident.
+In New York, the general rule is that the statute of limitations claim on a personal injury case is three years from the date of the accident.
 Depending on who you want to sue, the statute of limitations could be as short as a year.
 Other notice provisions might apply as prerequisites to filing your lawsuit.
-That’s why it’s important for you to contact our offices right after being injured in any accident.
+That’s why it’s important for you to contact our offices right after being injured in an accident.
 When you retain us, we’ll protect that statute of limitations and any notice requirements for you.

 But I can’t afford a high profile law firm to represent me

 Indeed you can afford to retain us.
 First, we’re not going to charge you a penny for a consultation and case evaluation.
 Then if we decide to represent you, we get paid pursuant to a written contingency fee agreement.
 You don’t owe us any legal fees at all unless we obtain a settlement or verdict for you.
-There’s no reason to contact us after being injured in any type of an accident.
+There’s no reason to contact us after being injured in any type of accident.

 Although most personal injury cases settle before a trial, we prepare every case in our office as if it will be going to trial.
 If there’s no threat of a trial, an insurer senses a lower case value.
 On the other hand, when an insurer sees that every detail of your case is thoroughly and seriously prepared and addressed, it becomes more realistic.

-Evidence can get lost, destroyed, mishandled or tampered with.
+Evidence can get lost, destroyed, mishandled, or tampered with.
 Witnesses can disappear into thin air.
 Preserve and protect your case by contacting us right away after any accident at 855-252-3788.
 You can even use our online contact form, and somebody will be back with you shortly.
 The sooner that we can get started on your behalf, the better your case will be prepared and postured.